-3.4.1 Overhead Service Clearances at Building [22]
+3.4.1 Overhead Service Clearances at Building [23]

-- A roof, balcony, or area is considered readily accessible to pedestrians if it can be casually accessed through a doorway, ramp, window, stairway, or permanently mounted ladder by a person on foot who neither exerts extraordinary physical effort nor employs tools or devices to gain entry.
+- 1. A roof, balcony, or area is considered readily accessible to pedestrians if it can be casually accessed through a doorway, ramp, window, stairway, or permanently mounted ladder by a person on foot who neither exerts extraordinary physical effort nor employs tools or devices to gain entry.
 A permanently mounted ladder is not considered a means of access if its bottom rung is 8 feet or more from the ground or other permanently installed accessible surface. - 2.
 These clearances to building openings apply to the closest point on the service drop, conductor, drip loop, or connectors.
 They do not apply to the meter. - 3.
 Service attachment height must be such that these minimum building clearances as well as clearances above ground, driveways and streets can be met.
 Avista can assist the customer in determining the service mast height to meet these requirements.
-Call the local office number listed in the Electric Service Requirements Handbook early in the planning stage. - 4.
+Contact Avista early in the planning stage. - 4.
 Services cannot be connected if service drop attachment height prevents required clearances from being met. - 5.
 Conductors may be run above the top level of a window but shall be no less than 18-inches above window. - 6.
 Meter sockets installed within 15 inches from center of meter to wall of structure (inside corner) will not be approved nor hooked up.